-Policy GAP3 addresses street movement.
+Policy GAP3 (Aspirational Policy - see Annex D) addresses street movement.
 It requires any new development to address the effects of traffic increases and speeds resulting from the development, particularly where existing problems will be compounded.
 It also sets out a list of existing problem areas or points (hotspots) identified by the community that should be subject to improvement measures.
 These problem areas are also detailed in section 11.3 of this plan.
 The users of pedestrian and cycle routes include mobility scooters, wheelchair and electric pedal cycles.